Buf plugin quickstart#

 Buf's lint and breaking change checks come with pre-defined rules and categories that cover the vast majority of customer needs.
 However, organizations sometimes need to enforce different or additional rules.
 For these cases, you can create Buf plugins that work with the Buf checkers so you can integrate your own rules and categories into your workflows.

-This tutorial demonstrates how to define your own rules in a Buf plugin and how to install and use it locally.
+This quickstart demonstrates how to define your own rules in a Buf plugin and how to install and use it locally.

 - Install the Buf CLI or update your existing version to >=1.40

-This tutorial shows how to write a Buf plugin in Go, taking advantage of the bufplugin-go
+This quickstart shows how to write a Buf plugin in Go, taking advantage of the bufplugin-go

 library, but you can write them in any language as long as the plugin conforms to the Bufplugin framework.